-And to those wolves in the throne room I would say: Sorry about your tiny penises, seek help for your psychopathic narcissism, and get out of my house and away from my money.
+And to those wolves in the throne room we would say: Sorry about your tiny penises, seek help for your psychopathic narcissism, and get out of my house and away from my money.
 We don’t even want your help fixing the Gulf.
 The Cajun Navy can do that.
-We just want you to fork over the money you stole, stop spraying shit all over us, and go take a long walk off a short pier.
+We just want you to fork over the money you stole, stop spraying chemical weapons all over us, and go take a long walk off a short pier.

-Dr. Riki Ott has been feeling these feelings of ours for near about 20 years, since the Exxon Valdez puked up crude all over her hometown and took a shit on the fishing business up there.
-Then the wolves created more rifts as a way of undermining the fix … all the way up to where the mayor of Cordova shot himself in the head.
+Dr. Riki Ott has been feeling these feelings of ours for near about 20 years, since the Exxon Valdez puked up crude all over her hometown and obliterated the fishing business up there.
+Then the spillionaires created more rifts as a way of undermining the fix … all the way up to where the mayor of Cordova shot himself in the head.
 Really, you should watch Black Wave, first chance you get.
 It’s depressingly necessary viewing, with a potential for uplift at the end.
-Depending on whether you can process the information or whether you won’t let your friends bring it up to you because you’re not done being in denial about it in order to protect your sanity.
-Or so you think.
-Once a body can take stock of the situation honestly, then it can go for positive change.

 So “Oilpocalypse Now” was all about facing facts.
-I tried to lighten it up with the tinfoil hat contest and the fake Cheney, but the reality is depressing.
-I’m used to clowning around on bikes and throwing shaving-cream-and-flour pies at people with Cyclecide — not stumping for hardcore activism stuff like this.
-So much information was coming at me that I wanted to hide a couple times.
-I guess we all feel that way.
+We tried to lighten it up with the tinfoil hat contest and the fake Cheney, but the reality is depressing.
+We’re used to clowning around on bikes and throwing shaving-cream-and-flour pies at people with Cyclecide — not stumping for hardcore activism stuff like this.
 But rather than seeing the world as prohibitively overwhelming and oppressive, where we are the puppets in their game, we should realize we’re swimming in the same pool as they are, and they’re the ones fouling it up, and there’s not really a lifeguard on duty at the moment.